 Can we use legitimate interests for our marketing activities?

 Yes, in some cases, but you need to apply the three-part test and ensure that you comply with other marketing laws.
-Recital 47 of the GDPR says:
+Recital 47 of the UK GDPR says:

 “…The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.”

 This means that direct marketing may be a legitimate interest.
-However the GDPR does not say that direct marketing always constitutes a legitimate interest, and whether your processing is lawful on the basis of legitimate interests depends on the particular circumstances.
+However the UK GDPR does not say that direct marketing always constitutes a legitimate interest, and whether your processing is lawful on the basis of legitimate interests depends on the particular circumstances.

 In terms of the purpose test, some forms of marketing may not be legitimate if they do not comply with other legal or ethical standards or with industry codes of practice.
 However, as long as the marketing is carried out in compliance with e-privacy laws and other legal and industry standards, in most cases it is likely that direct marketing is a legitimate interest.